Grand Cayman, Cayman Islands: Live Weather

 The dry season is the high season in the resort of Grand Cayman, when weather conditions are most favorable.
 The wet season features more affordable flight and hotel rates.
 But, the weather is more unstable, with around a 75% chance of being cloudy most of the time.
 Furthermore, the hurricane season runs during the biggest part of the rainy season.
 Even so, this unpleasant occurrence happens rarely.

-Dry Season (December-April)
+Dry Season in Grand Cayman

 Daily temperatures usually range between 23˚C (73.4˚F) and 30˚C (86˚F) throughout the period.
 Deviations in this regard are rare, but if they occur, temperatures drop more often than rise.
 This is due to cool northwestern winds, which tend to decrease minimum temperatures below 20˚C (68˚F) at night.
 Hot intervals during the day in this season are rare and short.

 Precipitation during the dry season is constantly low.
 The approximate quantity of rainfall that Grand Cayman receives by months is: